 source of pain in many patient complaints.
 We will explore why

-misdiagnosis occurs and how to prevent it from happening to you.
+misdiagnosed herniated discs occur and how to prevent mistaken diagnosis from happening to you.

 Most doctors take the middle ground and acknowledge that disc herniations might cause pain, but pain is not inherent to all herniated discs.
 However, there are some doctors working in the back pain industry who believe that all disc herniations, bulges and degenerative conditions are painful.
 This is a laughable ideology, since most degenerative herniations go completely unnoticed and even the bulging discs which do occur due to trauma typically resolve in under 2 months time.